Greater Pittston: History

 Hundreds gather at the site of the Twin Shaft Disaster immediately after the cave-in (1896).

 Child laborers at a Pittston coal mine (in 1911).
 The photo was taken by Lewis Hine.

+The Greater Pittston Historical Society discovers, collects, studies, and preserves the history of the region.
+It makes that history available to the general public, public schools, researchers and historians.